Prefab ADU Financing in 2026: The 7 Paths and the Factory-Deposit Trap

 - What documents do you need from the manufacturer?

-Pair this checklist with a property feasibility report so you know your ADU size, likely path, and next financing questions before you apply.
+Pair this checklist with a property feasibility report so you know your likely ADU size, path, and financing questions before you apply.

-See What You Can Build → Get Your Free ADU ReportWhat can go wrong with prefab ADU financing?
+Get your free ADU report →What can go wrong with prefab ADU financing

 The most common prefab ADU financing failures are financing only the unit’s sticker price instead of the all-in installed cost, paying a non-refundable deposit before the lender confirms it can fund the factory schedule, discovering the unit can’t be classified as real property, under-budgeting site work, and counting on rental income the lender hasn’t approved.
 Each is preventable with the documents and questions above.